 By design, this course is an abbreviated, annotated version of the typical Biochemistry course.
 The purpose of this course is to introduce certain chemical concepts as it relates to various biological themes.
 The main area of focus is on protein behavior and enzymatic activity.
-Course content includes the chemical properties that determines pH, acidity and alkalinity, the function of buffers, catabolic/anabolic chemical reactions that occurs in cells, properties of proteins. protein-protein interactions, characteristics of amino acids, general enzyme functions, major metabolic pathways in a cell, and protein purifcation techniques.
+Course content includes the chemical properties that determines pH, acidity and alkalinity, the function of buffers, catabolic/anabolic chemical reactions that occurs in cells, properties of proteins, protein-protein interactions, characteristics of amino acids, general enzyme functions, major metabolic pathways in a cell, and protein purification techniques.
 Prerequisites: BIOL 1108K, BIOM 2204K, CHEM 1211K.
-Offered: Spring.

-BIOM 2210K Biomedical Laboratory Experience This course provides an opportunity to pursue an individual laboratory project in biotechnology.
+BIOM 2210K Biomedical Laboratory Experience

+This course provides an opportunity to pursue an individual laboratory project in biotechnology.
 Emphasis is placed on developing, performing and maintaining records of a project in a specific area of interest.
 Upon completion, students should be able to complete the project with accurate records and demonstrate an understanding of the project.

 Prerequisite: BIOM 2201K.
-Offered: On demand.

-- BUED 1105 Keyboarding (2-0-2)Introduction to the touch operation of the alphabetic and numeric keyboards and the 10-key numeric pad.
-Prerequisite: None.
-Offered: Fall, Spring. - BUED 1111 Beginning Keyboarding and Formatting Applications (3-0-3)Introduction to keyboarding and formatting techniques and the development of basic speed and accuracy.
+BUED 1105 Keyboarding

+Introduction to the touch operation of the alphabetic and numeric keyboards and the 10-key numeric pad.

+BUED 1111 Beginning Keyboarding and Formatting Applications (3-0-3)

+Introduction to keyboarding and formatting techniques and the development of basic speed and accuracy.
 The formatting of numerous business applications (letters, reports, tables) is included.
 Minimum passing speed: 30 wpm for 3 minutes.
 Course may be exempted by passing a proficiency examination.

-Prerequisite: None.
-Offered: Fall, Spring. - BUED 1112 Intermediate Formatting Applications (3-0-3)Review of basic skills: business letters, reports, tables, and special communication forms (invoices, memorandums, purchase orders, minutes, news releases, etc.).
+BUED 1112 Intermediate Formatting Applications

+Review of basic skills; business letters, reports, tables, and special communication forms (invoices, memorandums, purchase orders, minutes, news releases, etc.).
 Minimum passing speed: 40 wpm for 5 minutes.
 Course may be exempted by passing a proficiency examination.

 Prerequisite: BUED 1111 with grade of C or better.
-Offered: Fall, Spring.

-BUED 1113 Advanced Document Processing (3-0-3) Emphasizes vocational application of keyboarding/formatting/editing skills in sections that portray realistic office-like settings.
+BUED 1113 Advanced Document Processing

+Emphasizes vocational application of keyboarding/formatting/editing skills in sections that portray realistic office-like settings.
 Minimum passing speed: 50 wpm for 5 minutes.
 This course may be exempted by passing a proficiency examination.

 Prerequisite: BUED 1112 with grade of C or better.
-Offered: Fall, Spring.